nemmtor/injectio/README.md

 > [!NOTE]
 > Currently, the default type of `P` is `Record<string, never>` which means you need to pass an empty object even if you don't want to inject any props.
 This might change in future versions to make `initialProps` optional.

-You can update these props by calling the `updateProps` function that comes from the inject function:
+You can update these props by calling the `updateProps` function that is returned from the inject function:
 ```tsx
 injectSomeDialog().pipe(
   Effect.tap(Effect.sleep(Duration.seconds(2))),